Succulent spiced fruits in a rich syrup, Grandma’s dried fruit compote makes a delicious dessert or a healthy

 Do you ever prepare a dish whose aroma transports you while it is cooking?
 The fragrance of this sweet and spicy dried fruit compote is like a culinary time machine – one sniff and I’m a child in my Grandma’s kitchen, standing on a step-stool to peep over the counter.

 I was reminded of this luscious dried fruit compote recently as I got to thinking about Tu B’Shevat – the Jewish new year for trees.
 I was considering the differences between how we celebrated when I was a child, and my daughter Kipper’s experience of the festival today.

 It has long been a tradition to eat 15 different tree-grown fruits as part of the Tu B’Shevat celebrations.
 These days there is a huge variety of imported fruit to choose from, and selecting a suitable 15 is no challenge at all – a quick trip to the supermarket and Bob’s your uncle!
 But when I was a child, there was much less in the way of exotic, air-freighted fruit available.
 Once we’d got our apples, oranges, pears, and maybe a tangerine, the remainder would by necessity be dried fruits and nuts.

 Kipper loves dried fruit, and often takes some to school as a snack – raisins, apple rings, dried mango etc. But she usually eats them raw, and for Tu B’Shevat I wanted to prepare something a bit more special.
 Grandma’s dried fruit compote seemed the perfect solution.

 Dried fruit compote – a fruity family favourite

 My Grandma always had a bowl of this wonderful dried fruit compote in her fridge, and offered it at almost every meal.
-Sweet enough for dessert, healthy enough for breakfast, and delicious despite its humble origins, it was a favourite with the whole family.
+Sweet enough for dessert, healthy enough for breakfast, and delicious despite its humble origins.
+It was a favourite with the whole family, especially on Pesach.